 This course focuses on some of the most significant events of our 'Modern History'.
 Unit 1 investigates the nature of social, political, economic and cultural change in the later part of the 19th century and the first half of the 20th century.
 VCE Modern History provides students with an opportunity to explore the significant events, ideas, individuals and movements that shaped the social, political, economic and technological conditions and developments that have defined the modern world.
-In this course, students investigate the nature and impact of the Cold War and challenges and changes to social, political and economic structures and systems of power in the second half of the twentieth century and the first decade of the twenty-first century.
+Students study the significant events of the late 19th and early 20th centuries including, the Russian Civil War, the Weimar Republic, World War One and the causes of World War Two.
+In Unit 2, students investigate the nature and impact of the Cold War and challenges and changes to social, political and economic structures and systems of power in the second half of the twentieth century and the first decade of the twenty-first century.
+Students study post-war Germany, the Korean War, the Cuban Missile Crisis, the Vietnam War and the war in Afghanistan.